Vita0818/Outposts/FORGIS_TASK.md

 You are running inside Forgis.

-This is a focused visual-fidelity pass for the existing Kikaria-Android project.
+This is a focused visual refinement pass for the existing Kikaria-Android project.

-The Android project already runs, but the current home screen looks like a generic Android skeleton instead of Kikaria.
+The current Android app already runs, and the latest home screen direction is broadly correct.
+However, it is still not close enough to the original Kikaria iOS experience.

-Your task is to make the Android home screen meaningfully closer to the original Kikaria iOS home screen.
+Your task is to improve the Android home screen's visual fidelity and product feeling by studying the source project and making your own design/implementation decisions.

 Do not perform a new migration.